Modulus of continuity of Kerov transition measure for continual Young diagrams: Transition measure for shifted diagrams

 \section{Transition measure for shifted diagrams}

-The main result of the current section is \cref{lem:tails} which provides an upper bound for the tail of the transition measure of a shifted diagram. \cref{lem:tails-zigzag} will serve as a technical intermediate step.
+The main result of the current section is Proposition~\ref{prop:tails} which provides an upper bound for the tail of the transition measure of a shifted diagram.
+Proposition~\ref{prop:tails-zigzag} will serve as a technical intermediate step.